-- 59. Progress on many of the concrete areas of cooperation of concern for the Court can benefit from exchanges of experience and expertise, as well as mutual assistance between States, as well as between States, the Court and other relevant partners.
-The Court attempts to promote these exchanges in the context for instance of the annual focal points' seminar; cooperation agreements it negotiates with States; as well as by availing the expertise it has developed in the many areas of its work in its fifteen years of operations.
-Some of these aspects are further detailed in the Court's 2012 report on complementarity17. - 60.
-Much like inter-State cooperation combines elements of cooperation and complementarity, this is also the case where the Court provides assistance to national jurisdictions in accordance with the Rome Statute for the purpose of domestic proceedings.
-During the reporting period, the OTP continued its efforts under Strategic Goal 6 under the Strategic Plan 2019-2021, aimed at developing, with partners and to the extent permissible under the Rome Statute, a coordinated investigative and prosecutorial strategy to close the impunity gap.
+- Progress on many of the concrete areas of cooperation of concern for the Court can benefit from exchanges of experience and expertise, as well as mutual assistance between States, as well as between States, the Court and other relevant partners.
+The Court attempts to promote these exchanges in the context for instance of the annual focal points' seminar cooperation agreements it negotiates with States; as well as by availing the expertise it has developed in the many areas of its work in its fifteen years of operations.
+Some of these aspects are further detailed in the Court's 2012 report on complementarity. - Much like inter-State cooperation combines elements of cooperation and complementarity, this is also the case where the Court provides assistance to national jurisdictions in accordance with the Rome Statute for the purpose of domestic proceedings.
+During the reporting period, the OTP continued its efforts under Goal 6 of the Strategic Plan 2019-2021, aimed at developing, with partners and to the extent permissible under the Rome Statute, a coordinated investigative and prosecutorial strategy to close the impunity gap.
 To tackle both the crimes under its direct jurisdiction that it cannot prosecute itself and the complex international, transnational and domestic associated crimes being committed in the situations under investigation and fuelling the violence and the continuation of conflicts, the OTP has continued to engage, where appropriate and within its mandate and means and when possible in the difficult context associated with the COVID19 pandemic, with national and regional authorities in charge of law enforcement.
-This has included: sharing its experience, technical expertise and lessons learned, when possible directly with national partners or otherwise through online consultations; contributing to specialised training needs by judicial actors; assisting or advising on standard setting for complex investigative activities; providing technical assistance when needed and appropriate; devising strategies to preserve evidence collectively; as well as answering positively to multiple incoming requests and transmitting information and evidence in its possession that may be relevant to those actors to tackle ICC crimes and the interconnected areas of criminality, thus contributing to a multi-layered, multi-party approach.
+This has included: sharing its experience, technical expertise and lessons learned, when possible directly with national partners or otherwise through online consultations; contributing to specialised training needs by judicial actors; assisting or advising on standard setting for complex investigative activities; providing technical assistance when needed and appropriate; devising strategies to preserve evidence collectively; as well as answering positively to multiple incoming requests and transmitting information and evidence in its possession that may be relevant to those actors to tackle ICC crimes and the interconnected areas of criminality, thus contributing to a multilayered, multi-party approach.
 The OTP has been able, in that context and during the reporting period, to provide an essential contribution to several national judicial proceedings against persons accused of ICC crimes.
 The OTP has continued in parallel to ensure a diligent turnaround of information and support requested by national jurisdictions and to address the ever-increasing number of demands received in a timely manner.
-Although access to relevant information through missions to its Headquarters has proven more difficult, the OTP has sent up tools to facilitate the secure sharing and remote review of material when legally possible and safe to continue facilitating the work of various law enforcement national authorities.
+Although access to relevant information through missions to its Headquarters has proven more difficult, the OTP has sent up tools to facilitate the secure sharing and remote review of material when legally possible and safe to continue facilitating the work of various law enforcement national authorities. - Coordination and sharing of expertise and lessons learned have continued and actually increased in particular in the context of the OTP's investigations in Libya, in the Central African Republic (CAR II), including through the continued OTP's interaction with the Special Criminal Court, as well as in the DRC, Côte d'Ivoire and Uganda situations. - The Court believes in the mutual benefits that can result in further synergies and exchanges between the cooperation and complementarity discussions, and looks forward to the launching of the database promoted by the complementarity co-facilitators in this regard.
+Information hence shared by the Court can be further shared with a third State provided necessary consultations with the Court are made and relevant Rome Statute requirements are met.